 More than enjoying playing with toys, our kids with special needs, especially if they are non-verbal, would squeak with delight the first time that they open a toy and find it talking or emitting sounds or giving out beautiful lights.

-This dinosaur wooden puzzle will teach your child the alphabet, as well develop his fine motor skills and imagination.
+This farm wooden puzzle will teach your child some farm animals, as well develop his fine motor skills and imagination.

 I love giving books as gifts to my nephews and nieces.
 I believe that books are the best gifts if you want the kids to enjoy reading as they grow up.